 The performances for two small genomes on PacBio long reads

-we assessed the performances of all scaffolders on PacBio datasets for E. coli and S. cerevisiae (Table S1).
+We assessed the performances of all scaffolders on PacBio datasets for E. coli and S. cerevisiae (Table S1).
 On the draft assemblies constructed by SOAPdenovo2 on 20-fold coverage, SSPACE-LongRead, SMIS, and LRScaf have the best assembly contiguity and accuracy scaffolds.
 Whereas SSPACE-LongRead, Unicycler, and LRScaf yield the best assembly contiguity on 20-fold coverage with SPAdes draft assembly, LINKS, OPERA-LG, SMIS, npScarf, and DBG2OLC fail to do that.
-In addition, Unicycler yields the fewest number of misassemblies on 1, 5, 10, and 20 -fold coverages.
+Besides, Unicycler yields the fewest number of misassemblies on 1, 5, 10, and 20 -fold coverages.
 On the draft assembly of S. cerevisiae generated by SOAPdenovo2 on 20-fold coverage, SSPACE-LongRead yields the best assembly contiguity (NG50).
 SSPACE-LongRead and LRScaf generate the longest sequence.
 On the draft assemblies generated by SPAdes, the npScarf method yields the best NG50 value (665.8 Kb) on 20-fold coverage.
 SSPACE-LongRead, LINKS, OPERA-LG, npScarf, and LRScaf yield the longest sequence (1.0 Mb).
 In summary, Unicycler and LRScaf are capable of constructing accuracy assemblies than other scaffolders on small genomes.

 The performances for two small genomes on Nanopore long reads

 The assembly metrics of SMIS and LRScaf for E. coli are better than these of npScarf (Table S2).
 Nevertheless, the assembly contiguity of npScarf for S. cerevisiae is better than that of SMIS and LRScaf.
 For E. coli, LRScaf yields the best assembly contiguity using the FULL dataset.
-In addition, SMIS and LRScaf generate the fewest number of misassemblies.
+Besides, SMIS and LRScaf generate the fewest number of misassemblies.
 SMIS yields the best assembly contiguity using the ALL and RAW datasets.
 For S. cerevisiae, the npScarf method yields the best NG50 value and the longest sequence where SMIS yields the best NA50 value and the fewest number of misassemblies using the NANOCORR datasets.
 The npScarf produces the best assembly contiguity and LRScaf with minimap2 generates the fewest number of misassemblies using RAW Nanopore datasets.
 The npScarf method yields the maximum number of misassemblies in all datasets for E. coli and S. cerevisiae.

-The performances for tested scaffolders on different depth of long reads
+The performances for tested scaffolders on the different depth of long reads

 The requirements of computational resources for all the scaffolders were practical on small genomes (Table S1).
-Nevertheless, these requirements were intensive for scaffolding human genomes (Table S3), e.g. the run time for SMIS and SSPACE-LongRead were over one-month on 1-fold coverage, the peak RAM for LINKS was exceeded the memory capacity of system (1 Tb) on 1-fold coverage, and the assembly size for DBG2OLC was much smaller than the expected human genome size.
+Nevertheless, these requirements were intensive for scaffolding human genomes (Table S3), e.g. the run time for SMIS and SSPACE-LongRead were over one-month on 1-fold coverage, the peak RAM for LINKS exceeded the memory capacity of system (1 Tb) on 1-fold coverage, and the assembly size for DBG2OLC was much smaller than the expected human genome size.

 We have assessed the performances of scaffolders tested on different depths (1, 5, 10, and 20 -fold) for two small genomes (E. coli and S. cerevisiae) using the PacBio datasets (Table S1).
-In summary, the assembly contiguity is improved as the coverage of long reads increases.
+In summary, the assembly contiguity improves as the coverage of long reads increases.
 The assembly contiguity is significantly increased from 1-fold to 5-fold and from 5-fold to 10-fold coverage, whereas this growth rate of assembly contiguity is relatively flat from 10-fold to 20-fold coverage.
 For E. coli, Unicycler yields a nearly complete genome (NG50: 4.4 Mb) using 5-fold coverage.
-SSPACE-LongRead, Unicycler, and LRScaf yield the similar assembly contiguity using 10-fold coverage.
+SSPACE-LongRead, Unicycler, and LRScaf yield similar assembly contiguity using 10-fold coverage.
 On 20-fold coverage, SSPACE-LongRead, Unicycler, and LRScaf construct the best assembly contiguity (NG50: 4.6 Mb).
 On S. cerevisiae, the assembly contiguity for most scaffolders is similar in 1 and 5 -fold coverages.
-SSPACE-LongRead and npScarf yield a close assembly contiguity in 10-fold coverage.
-And npScarf yields the best NG50 value (665.8 Kb) using 20-fold coverage.
+SSPACE-LongRead and npScarf yield close assembly contiguity in 10-fold coverage.
+Moreover, npScarf yields the best NG50 value (665.8 Kb) using 20-fold coverage.